-October 2003: New intelligence reportedly estimates that North Korea may have produced one, two, or more new nuclear weapons in recent months.
+October 2003: New intelligence reportedly estimates that North Korea may have produced at least one new nuclear weapon in recent months.

 October 2003: Hans-Werner Truppel, a German national, is charged with exporting aluminum tubing for North Korea's uranium enrichment program.